undergrad-partner-school

 The college also offers a vibrant campus life, with numerous student organizations, clubs, and athletic teams.
 Students can participate in extracurricular activities, including performing arts, debate societies, and community service initiatives.
 The college's Division III athletic teams are known as the Presidents and compete in the Presidents' Athletic Conference.
 Additionally, Washington & Jefferson College hosts a variety of cultural events, lectures, and guest speakers, contributing to a dynamic intellectual atmosphere on campus.
 Overall, Washington & Jefferson College provides a well-rounded education that prepares students for successful careers and meaningful lives.

-Washington & Jefferson College is a private comprehensive higher education institution located in Washington, PA and set in a suburban environment.
-This institution follows a 4-1-4 calendar.
-It has an acceptance rate of 81%.
-The freshman retention rate at Washington & Jefferson College is 82% and the six-year graduation rate is 71%.
+Washington & Jefferson College is a private four-year college located in Washington, PA.
+This academic institution uses a semester-based calendar.
+It has an acceptance rate of 80%.
+The freshman retention rate at Washington & Jefferson College is 81.2% and the six-year graduation rate is 70%.

 Quick Facts